 Rear-end accidents are the most common type of car accidents in the United States.
 A large percentage of people who get injured in rear-end collisions think that they do not need to seek legal help from a lawyer because the rear driver is always at fault for causing the crash.

 If you are one of those who believe in this theory, we might have to disappoint you right there.
 Liability is not always easily determined in rear-end crashes.
-In fact, regardless of whether you were the one who rear-ended another vehicle or were rear-ended, speaking to a Ventura County rear-end accident attorney is highly recommended to protect your rights.
+In fact, regardless of whether you were the one who rear-ended another vehicle or was rear-ended, speaking to a Ventura County rear-end accident attorney is highly recommended to protect your rights.

 Do not forget that you will have to deal with insurance companies when seeking compensation for your injury after a rear-end accident.
 And many insurers in California are known for their inability to ensure a fair and unbiased investigation, which would be focused on helping the victim to get the maximum compensation, rather than paying the victim as little as possible.